Nigerian Foods That Increase Breast Milk Supply

 This is a common beverage originating from the Fulani people of West Africa.
-With Fura de nunu, you have a rich, delicious blend of fermented cow’s milk (nunu) and millet dough (fura); this drink is not only exceptionally refreshing on a hot afternoon, it is also heavily packed with essential nutrients that are beneficial to breastfeeding mothers.
+With Fura de nunu, you have a rich, delicious blend of fermented cow’s milk (nunu) and millet dough (fura).

 It would interest you to know that Nunu is an excellent source of protein, calcium, phosphorous and vitamins A, C, E and B complex.
 Fura is also known to contain essential amino acids, phytochemicals, antioxidants, and micronutrients.
 If taken regularly, this is a sure way to increase the production of very rich breast milk for your little one.

 Another staple beverage that is quite popular in most parts of Nigeria, especially the north, is Kunu.
 Commonly made from millet, rice, sorghum, tiger nuts, guinea corn, maize, or a mixture of some or all of these, this locally made drink is just the right thing for you!

 Furthermore, Kunu contains lactic acid, carbohydrates, proteins, and fat which are essential for normal body function.
 This drink would definitely leave you feeling nourished.

 In addition, you get more breast milk to nourish your baby.